Hecker-01/HeckersUtils/README.md

 ^ You can use all off these on other players aswell!

 ## How to install
-1. Download the Hecker's Utils [here](https://github.com/Hecker-01/HeckersUtilsPlugin/releases/tag/Latest), and add it to your `/plugins` folder.
+1. Download Hecker's Utils [here](https://github.com/Hecker-01/HeckersUtilsPlugin/releases/tag/Latest), and add it to your `/plugins` folder.
 2. Download Vault [here](https://www.spigotmc.org/resources/vault.34315/), and add it to your `/plugins` folder.
 3. Start your server.